Welcome to Country Life Experiment!

 I’m Jo.
 Lover of good food and cooking, my camera, Summer nights and Saturday sleep-ins, our three children, and my husband, the Country Boy.
 Not in that order.

-The farm has been in Country Boy’s family for generations and is currently run by his father.
+The farm has been in Country Boy’s family for generations, and he now runs it with his father.
 Country Boy had always wanted to move back here, but never in my wildest dreams did I think that I would be a farmer’s wife.
 The learning curve has been steep, but surprisingly, country living is slowly growing on me.

 I began blogging as a way to chronicle our new life and share my experiences with family and friends.
 These days I write about our simple country life.
 I share recipes, garden tips, small creative projects and family stories from our farm.
 I talk about simple living and the ups and downs of life on the land.